Skip to main content

 .

-Configuring the model
+Viewing and configuring the model

 It is recommended to update the model using the micro radiant.

-plugin if you haven't already. - Import a new project in the micro radiant
+2. Import a new project in the micro radiant

 Customizations

 The project expanders are fairly prescriptive, but still allow for a lot of customization.
 Ideally everything is done through the model.
 The different elements have fields that can be configured and options for special use cases.
 Many of the expanded files also have custom anchors to allow customization.
 It is however also possible to add your own files next to the expanded files if you have a use case that is impossible to fit into the model.
-This is heavily discouraged though.